Higher-Order Interactions and Their Duals Reveal Synergy and Logical Dependence beyond Shannon-Information: Background

-\subsection{Mutual information as a Möbius inversion}
+\subsection{Mutual Information as a Möbius~Inversion}

-The definition of an $n$-point interaction as a derivative of a derivative is reminiscent of Gregory Bateson's view of information as a \textit{difference which makes a difference} \citep{Bateson1972}, but the relationship between information theory and the model-free interactions is more than linguistic.
-It turns out that interaction and information are generalised derivatives of similar functions on Boolean algebras.
-To see this, consider the definition of mutual information, and its higher-order generalisation:
+The definition of an $n$-point interaction as a derivative of a derivative is reminiscent of Gregory Bateson's view of information as a \textit{difference which makes a difference} \cite{Bateson1972}; however,~the relationship between information theory and model-free interactions rests on more than a linguistic coincidence.
+It turns out that interactions and information are generalised derivatives of similar functions on Boolean algebras.
+To~see this, consider the definition of pairwise mutual information and~its third-order generalisation: